2026 PDC World Darts Championship: Ranking

 The PDC's main world ranking system, the PDC Order of Merit (known for sponsorship reasons as the Werner Rankings Ladder), is calculated on a two-year cycle.
-Prize money won by players in ranking tournaments are removed from their ranking after 104 weeks, meaning players who participated in the 2024 World Championship, who did not lose their PDC Tour Card during the two-year period, will be 'defending' their prize money from that event.
-At the end of the tournament, the prize money won at the 2026 tournament will be added and the prize money won at the 2024 tournament will be removed.
-After the tournament, the top 64 players in the PDC Order of Merit will receive a one-year extension on their Tour Card, joined by the players who earned two-year Tour Cards in 2025 who will enter their second year in 2026.
-Players with two or more years on their Tour Card, who finish outside of the top 64, will lose their Tour Card and see their ranking reset to £0, along with all other players who earned prize money in ranking tournaments without holding a Tour Card.
+Prize money won by players in ranking tournaments are removed from their ranking after 104 weeks, meaning players who participated in the 2024 World Championship, who did not lose their PDC Tour Card during the two-year period, 'defended' their prize money from that event.
+At the end of the tournament, the prize money won at the 2026 tournament was added and the prize money won at the 2024 tournament was removed.
+After the tournament, the top 64 players in the PDC Order of Merit received a one-year extension on their Tour Card, joined by the players who earned two-year Tour Cards in 2025 who entered their second year in 2026.
+Players with two or more years on their Tour Card, who finished outside of the top 64, lost their Tour Card and saw their ranking reset to £0, along with all other players who earned prize money in ranking tournaments without holding a Tour Card.

 Prize money

 On 31 March 2025, the PDC announced the biggest prize money increase in the organisation's history, starting from the 2026 season onward.
 Coinciding with the expansion of the field to 128 players, the World Championship's total prize money increased to £5,000,000, with the winner's share doubling from £500,000 to £1,000,000; this was the first time the tournament's prize money increased since the 2019 edition.
-The winner will also receive the Sid Waddell Trophy, named in honour of the darts commentator who died in 2012.
+The winner also received the Sid Waddell Trophy, named in honour of the darts commentator who died in 2012.
+The prize money for the runner-up also doubled from £200,000 to £400,000; the prize money for semi-finalists doubled from £100,000 to £200,000; and prize money for the quarter-finalists doubled from £50,000 to £100,000.
+Like the previous year, tournament sponsor Paddy Power pledged that for every nine-dart finish hit during the tournament, they would award £60,000 to the player, a random fan, and Prostate Cancer UK.

 The prize money breakdown is shown below: